ckdevrel/AppIntroAnimation/README.md

  **STEP 2**:

-Drop all your images that are to be used for making AppIntro's into drawable folders.
+Place all your images that are to be used for making AppIntro's into the app drawable folders.
 To get exact output for multiple resolution and sizes, add scaled images seperately for drawable-xxxhdpi, drawable-xxhdpi, drawable-xhdpi, drawable-hdpi, drawable-mdpi etc., and fix the height and width of ImageView in `viewpager_item.xml`

 Customization
 -------------

-To customize pager attributes like indicator stroke size, stroke color, solid color, solid size, solid color, selected color and unselected color, please open `vpi_defaults.xml` and customize according to your wish.
+To customize pager attributes like indicator stroke size, stroke color, solid color, solid size, solid color, selected color and unselected color, please open `vpi_defaults.xml` and customize as per your wish.

-Following are the attributes that I have used in my project demo, you can also customize your own.
+Following are the attributes that I have used in the project demo.

     <resources>
         <bool name="default_circle_indicator_centered">true</bool>